dart-lang/language/working/1426-extension-types/feature-specification.md

 instance method declared by `E`, and similarly for other member accesses (or it is an extension method invocation on some other extension `E1` with on-type `T1` such that `T` matches `T1`).
-In particular, we cannot invoke an instance member when the receiver type is an extension type (unless the the extension type enables them explicitly, cf. the show/hide part specified in a later section).*
+In particular, we cannot invoke an instance member of the on-type when the receiver type is an extension type (unless the extension type enables them explicitly, cf. the show/hide part specified in a later section).*

 Let `E` be an extension declaration named `Ext` with type parameters
 <code>X<sub>1</sub> extends B<sub>1</sub>, ..
 X<sub>k</sub> extends B<sub>k</sub></code>